• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 A. The save is a bad statistic, given the leeway in the rukes.

-C. The "hold" is the most useless stat ever, invented by baseball agents to prove that their piece of shit middle/set-up reliever (think Aaron Heilman) was actually more effective than his 2-8 record an 6.43 ERA indicate.
+C. The "hold" is the most useless stat ever, invented by baseball agents to prove that their piece of shirt middle/set-up reliever (think Aaron Heilman) was actually more effective than his 2-8 record an 6.43 ERA indicate.